 How much will I get for claiming Carer's Allowance?

-Currently, a registered carer can get £62.10 a week (regardless of how many people they care for), with the allowance being paid weekly in advance, or every four or 13 weeks.
+For 2017/2018, a registered carer can get £62.70 a week (regardless of how many people they care for), with the allowance being paid weekly in advance, or every four or 13 weeks.
 This payment is taxable and on top of certain other entitlements, including Pension Credit.

 It is worth noting that claiming Carer’s Allowance could affect how much you receive from other means-tested benefits, such as Housing Benefit and Universal Credit, as well as any Working Tax Credit or Child Tax Credit you get.